goldfirere/singletons/README.md

 can result in surprising behavior (see
 [this bug report](https://github.com/goldfirere/singletons/issues/364) for more details on this point).
-TH-generated code is not affected by this limitation since `singletons` desugars away most uses of record syntax.
-On the other hand, it is not possible to write out code like
-`SIdentity { sRunIdentity = SIdentity STrue }` by hand.
+TH-generated code is not affected by this limitation since `singletons-th` desugars away most uses of record syntax.
+On the other hand, it is not possible to write out code like `SIdentity { sRunIdentity = SIdentity STrue }` by hand.

 Another caveat is that GHC allows defining so-called "naughty" record selectors